Bhupesh-V/til/meta/creative-writing.md

 # Creative Writing

-**Story**
+Collected notes on practicing creative writiing, its an art form we have been using to tell stories for centuries now, it makes sense to learn some versions of the existing theory, the following TIL post is an attempt at that.

+> I might relate creative writing to computer programming throughout the text (in a lot of way its similar).

+## Basics

-A story consists of tied together by conflict,
+A story consists of following items glued together by conflict,
-1. Plot/Idea
+1. Plot/Idea (motion)
-2. Characters
+2. Characters (motivation)
-3. Setting
+3. Setting (environment)

-- Short stories can be based on one idea, however a book will usually be a collection of ideas.
-- Setting is the least important.
+### Plot

 1. Promise
    - Stories make one or more (tone) promises.